Box 28, Arenas Valley, NM — A tiny country post office played a big role in my youth (Part 2)

 As a Boy Scout, I received the monthly Boys’ Life magazine, now called Scout Life.
 When each new issue arrived, I skipped the articles and other advertising, and went straight to the classifieds where there was always a full page and sometimes more of classified ads for stamps on approval.

 I spent most of my allowance — 50 cents a week — on approvals from such companies as Jamestown Stamp Company, H.E.
-Harris, Garcelon Stamp Company, Kenmore, and Gadsden Stamp Company.1 The Gadsden company, I soon learned was “headquartered” in a bunagalow just a block or two away from my grandparents’ almost identical bungalow in Hurley, a company town owned by the Kennecott Copper Corporation, and that its owner was also the president of the Hurley Stamp Club.
+Harris, Garcelon Stamp Company, Kenmore, and Gadsden Stamp Company.1 I soon learned that the Gadsden company was “headquartered” in a bunagalow just a block or two away from my grandparents’ almost identical bungalow in Hurley and that its owner was also the president of the Hurley Stamp Club, which is the first stamp club I joined.

 The business model for approvals was based on trust.
 The approval dealers mailed inexpensive stamps to their clients, usually in short sets without the high-value stamps, packaged in printed glassine envelopes or attached to sheets with stamp hinges.
 The collector selected the stamps he or she wanted and returned the remainder along with payment.
-It was an honour system, one that most collectors upheld although I must confess that I was not always prompt at making my returns.
+It was an honour system, one that most collectors upheld although I must confess that I did not always promptly return the stamps I didn’t want and payment for the stamps I wanted to keep.

 Not long after I started collecting stamps, I realized that some stamps reflected my most memorable experience to that time, namely my first airplane ride.
 Shortly before my family moved to New Mexico, my Dad arranged for Helen and me to have a flight in a Piper Cub over Savona.
-I have been nuts about airplanes ever since that day, so it’s not surprising that one of the most exciting selections of approvals I received included a set of eight Hungarian airmail stamps, issued in 1954, picturing ring and model airplanes as well as a parachutist.
+I have been nuts about airplanes ever since, so it’s not surprising that one of the most exciting selections of approvals I received included a mint set of eight Hungarian airmail stamps, issued in 1954 and picturing various aircraft, model airplanes models, and a parachutist.
 When I saw that the set included a stamp two MiG-15s flying in formation, I couldn’t not purchase it.

 Not long after 1957, when my family moved from Arenas Valley to Silver City, and I started high school, stamp collecting faded into the background of my life, replaced by a growing interest in girls, photography, girls, some of my classes (band, science, geometry, journalism), and girls.
-Military service in Vietnam, university, marriage, husbandhood, fatherhood, and my career as a teacher put more and more distance between me and stamp collecting until 1980 or 1981, when teachers in my elementary school were “encouraged” — coerced? — into sponsoring extracurricular activities.
+Military service in Vietnam, university, marriage, husbandhood, fatherhood, emigration to Canada, and my career as a teacher put more and more distance between me and stamp collecting until 1980 or 1981.
+That was when teachers in my elementary school — Wildwood School in Prince George, British Columbia — were “encouraged” — coerced? — into sponsoring extracurricular activities.

-I soon had a room full of enthusiastic new collectors who seemed to have found their niche: They were quiet, thoughtful, academically inclined, more introverts than extroverts, and quick to learn that stamps aren’t just colourful little rectangles of paper, but documents — historical artifacts — that reveal much about the world that they had yet to experience.
+I soon had a room full of enthusiastic new collectors who seemed to have found their niche: They were thoughtful, academically inclined but not necessarily top students, more introverted than extroverted, and quick to learn that stamps aren’t just colourful little rectangles of paper, but are artifacts that reveal much about our world.
+And something that I didn’t anticipate — the student’s’ enthusiasm for stamp collecting reignited my own interest in stamp collecting.
+Since my wife, Susan, and I had emigrated to Canada in 1969 and intended to become Canadian citizens, I bought a Canadian stamp album and began learning more — much more —about our new country through its postage stamps.

 It wasn’t long before a local stamp dealer introduced me to cover collecting.
 Covers — “dirty, old, used envelopes” — offer what stamps alone cannot: Every collectible cover has a story to tell.
 Its stamps or lack of stamps tells the collector how it was carried through the mail stream and what it might have enclosed.
 Hand-written or typed addresses and return addresses reveal the origins, destination, and intended recipient or recipients.
 Their cancellations and postmarks, penciled notations, paper type, size and condition of envelope, general condition, and sometimes — if you’re lucky — the contents all work together to provide detailed if incomplete histories of covers.